node-red-contrib-homie-home-assistant-discovery 1.0.8

 }

-Exact device, node and property overrides always win over generic rules.
-That lets you set a broad default for a whole fleet, then make one entity a fan, switch, renamed sensor or disabled diagnostic without fighting the global configuration.
+Exact device, node and property overrides take precedence over broad rules.
+That lets you set a shared default for a fleet, then make one entity a fan, switch, renamed sensor or disabled diagnostic without changing the shared configuration.

 Documentation